EnterpriseDB/docs/README.md

 ## Advocacy docs
 This repo is for the Advocacy docs only.
 These files are in [advocacy_docs/getting-started](https://github.com/rocketinsights/edb_docs_advocacy/tree/master/advocacy_docs/getting-started)

+New docs need a `.mdx` suffix to be used by Gatsby.

 Each document requires a `frontmatter` section at the top with a title.
 This looks like this:
 ```
 ---